 I recommend you do a quick reading of my previous fail2ban post where I describe the gap between Layer 7 exposures versus Layer 3 controls.
 You will understand my thinking.

-If you are being more serious about your PBX or you are running a business you will find at one point those rules are not enough.
+If you are more serious about your PBX or you are running a business you will find at one point those rules are not enough.
 I will explain myself a little more.
-As a commercial service, your exposure to the world is bigger; your domain is advertised, telephones do DNS, HTTP and SIP request to your servers and sooner than later you will start getting your first kiddy scripts targeting your servers.
-As you grow, you will find your customers are far to be technical; they do many dumb things (wrong password because they changed something on the service or inside jobs from tech staff are some examples) which leads to fail2ban rule applications.
+As a commercial service, your exposure to the world is bigger; your domain is advertised, telephones do DNS, HTTP and SIP requests to your servers and sooner than later you will start getting your first kiddy scripts targeting your servers.
+As you grow, you will find your customers are far from being technical; they do many dumb things (wrong password, because they changed something on the service or inside jobs from tech staff, are some examples) which leads to fail2ban rule executions.

 Basic IPTable Rules